cdsittampalam/documentation/docs/Deposit & Withdraw.md

 | ACTIONED | The date and time in which the transaction was created. |

 The actioned tab shows the same column fields.
-However, the ACTIONED column reflects the time and date in which the address approval was actioned.
+However, the ACTIONED column reflects the time and date in which the transaction approval was actioned.
 There are two states in the ACTIONED column.
 These include:

 *   APPROVED
 *   REJECTED